lukavuko/DATA534_Project_G2/contributions.md

 # Eric Baxter

-- Wrote getArtistInfo, getSongInfo, getRelatedArtists, getTopSongs, and getAudioFeatures functions, along with all documentation and tests for those.
+- Will Write functions to get artist and song information from a keyword query or Spotify Id

+- Will write a function to get a list of related artists.

+- Will write a function to get a list of an artists top songs.

+- Will write a function to get a set of audio features for a given song.

+- Will test and document all of these functions.

+- Will integrate visualizations into at least two of these functions.

-- Worked on CI.
+- Will Work on CI.

-- Did initial work on unittest structure.
+- Will discover the syntax for unit tests in R.

-- Built the final package structure.
+- Will set up the final package structure.

-- Wrote the code of conduct and description files.
+- Will write the code of conduct, description, and license.

 # Aditya Saluja

 # Luka Vukovic

-- Wrote API wrapper functions and their tests: getArtist_ID, getTrack_ID, getTrackRecommendations, queryAssembler
-- Debugged all Rscripts and roxygen2 documentation examples so that checks can pass
+- Will write API wrapper functions to return a track or artist ID from a query.

+- Will write a function to return a list of song recommendations based on a set of parameters.
+- Will test ad document these functions.

+- Will be in charge of integration testing.

-- Setup CI using github actions and travis
+- Will setup CI using github actions and travis.

-- Setup code coverage using CodeCov.io
+- Will setup code coverage using CodeCov.io

+- Will name the package.